 6. Direct mail will always be “low tech”.

 It’s important to remember that not everyone embraces technology.
-A fairly high percentage of adults over age 65 (around 41%) still do not use the Internet at all.
+A fairly high percentage of adults over age 65 (around 41%) still do not use the Internet at all, which is a vital reason to consider direct mail vs email marketing.
 According to Huffington Post, “For marketers, that’s a huge segment that cannot be targeted using PPC, email or social media.
 Direct mail allows you to keep your offers open to all audiences rather than just the majority who fit your online strategy.”